 - 1 teaspoon ground cinnamon

-- ⅓ cup unseasoned bread crumbs or Panko bread crumbs
+- ⅓ cup Panko bread crumbs (or unseasoned bread crumbs)

 Instructions

-- In a medium bowl, mix the washed blueberries, chopped nuts, lemon zest, lemon juice, granulated sugar, and ground cinnamon.
+- Make the Filling: In a medium bowl, mix the blueberries, chopped nuts, lemon zest, lemon juice, granulated sugar, and ground cinnamon.
 Set aside.

 Notes